ibm-hyper-protect/k8s-operator-hpcr/README.md

 ### Debugging

-After deploying a custom resource of type `HyperProtectContainerRuntimeOnPrem` the controller will try to create the described VSI instance and will monitor it.
-The status of this process is captured in the `status` field of the resource.
-This field looks like so:
+After deploying a custom resource of type `HyperProtectContainerRuntimeOnPrem` the controller will try to create the described VSI instance and will synchronise it state.
+The state of this process is captured in the `status` field of the `HyperProtectContainerRuntimeOnPrem` resource as shown:

 ```yaml
 status: